evankozierok/pram2mesa/README.md

 ## Acknowledgements
 Thank you to my research mentors, Drs.
 [Paul Cohen](http://paulrcohen.github.io/) and [Tomek Loboda](https://tomekloboda.net/#p=0), for their support on this project.

+This project is supported by the Brackenridge Fellowship at the [University of Pittsburgh Honors College](https://www.honorscollege.pitt.edu/).

 ## License
 This project is licensed under the [MIT License](https://github.com/evankozierok/pram2mesa/blob/master/LICENSE).